arcanecode/VeraCrypt-CommandLine-Examples/Linux/post.md

 If you use just the `--dismount` parameter, and pass in no values, then VeraCrypt will attempt to dismount ALL volumes you have loaded.

-This can be a useful command to run when you're shutting down your Mac, to ensure all volumes are properly shutdown.
+This can be a useful command to run when you're shutting down your computer, to ensure all volumes are properly shutdown.

 If you don't have any volumes mounted, then VeraCrypt basically shrugs it's shoulders, does nothing, and ends.